cube-creative/guibedos/README.md

 ## FlowLayout

-The "flow" layout is not available in Qt.
+The "flow" layout is not available in native Qt.

 Allows to layout in 2D a 1D array of widgets

+_This widget was borrowed then adapted from [PySide Examples](https://github.com/PySide/Examples/blob/master/examples/layouts/flowlayout.py)_

 ````python
 from Qt.QtWidgets import QPushButton